aerogear/proposals/testing/E2E_Test_Update.md

 ## Making a Solid Test Suite

-Where possible, the use of preferred selectors such as AccessibilityId, Id, name etc., placed inside the applications on relevant UI elements would be preferable, as it would eliminate the risks of minor changes in the development of the application, such as moving the order or position of elements on a page or changing text values, requiring an update in the UI tests.
+Where possible, the use of preferred selectors such as AccessibilityId, Id, name etc., placed inside the applications on relevant UI elements would be preferable.
+It would eliminate the risks of minor changes in the development of the application, such as moving the order or position of elements on a page or changing text values, hence requiring an update in the UI tests.

 The use of common design in application development coupled with the development of the suite of tests in a single repository that contains smart abstractions can be major factors